Covid-19 and UK travel

 If you have contents insurance with an away-from-home add-on, you needn’t worry about loss or theft to these items.
 But lots of people don’t opt for this extra, and it may not be included as standard.

 If your possessions aren’t covered by your contents insurance when they’re outside of your house, then travel insurance is necessary to make sure they’re protected.

 It’s also important to check what your contents insurance covers.
 Some may not provide cover for accidental damage, which is another important reason to consider getting travel insurance.

 Lots of things can happen that can prevent you from going away, from a relative becoming sick or your car breaking down.
-If something unfortunate happens and you decide to cancel, travel insurance can be vital to help recoup holiday expenses.
+If something unfortunate happens and you have to cancel, travel insurance could be vital to help recoup holiday expenses.

-If you have travel insurance for a pre-booked holiday but you are suddenly unable to go due to sickness or other unforeseen circumstances, travel insurance can provide a lifeline.
+If you have travel insurance for a pre-booked holiday but you’re suddenly unable to go due to an accident or other unforeseen circumstances, travel insurance may provide a lifeline.
 Especially if you’ve already paid some or all of the cost of the trip.

-This type of policy also means that you can take holidays in the UK at the drop of a hat and know you’ve got cover, rather than having to worry about trips on an individual basis.
+This type of policy also means that you can take holidays in the UK frequently on the same policy, rather than having to worry about trips on an individual basis.

 If you’re confident you’ll only be going away once in a 12-month period, you may get better value from a single-trip travel insurance policy instead.